CollinWoo/brh-interview-fa2024/README.md

 Create a web application that returns a greeting based on a response from the server.

 ## Server-Side
-Create an endpoint that takes in a name and returns "Hello <name>!"
+Create an endpoint that takes in a name and returns "Hello \<name\>!"

 ## Client-Side
-When the Get Greeting button is clicked, send the name entered in the text input to the backend and display the returned message on the frontend.
-On error, display an error instead.
+When the Get Greeting button is clicked, send the name entered into the text input to the backend and display the returned greeting message on the frontend.
+On error, display an error message instead.

 ## Bonus
 Center UI elements horizontally and vertically on the screen.